 Then I remembered Jesus’ teaching in the Sermon on the Mount about how to deal with those who hurt us.
 I decided to pray for Paula and to seek God’s help in being especially friendly and thoughtful toward her.

 It worked!
-Before long she and I became good friends, and what a difference it made in my work day.
-When my husband took another church and I left my job at the bank, Paula threw a wonderful going-away party for me.
+Before long, she and I became good friends, and what a difference it made in my work day.
+When my husband became pastor of another church and I left my job at the bank, Paula threw a wonderful going-away party for me.

 Love is God’s answer to hostility.
 It is counter-intuitive, yes, but Jesus said this in Matthew 5:44: "But I tell you, love your enemies and pray for those who persecute you.”

 Love our enemies?
-Even though it goes against our instincts, the Lord can help us do that.
-And here’s how: Jesus also tells us to pray for them.
+Even though it goes against our instincts, God can express his love through us if we depend on his Spirit to do so.
+And here’s the first step: pray for them.

 As I have prayed for Paula and others who have hurt me, God has helped me realize that something in their background has probably contributed to the way they speak and act.
-Often they are miserable people.
-This gives me a feeling of compassion for them and makes it easier to forgive and pray for them.
+Often, they are miserable people.
+This fills me with compassion for them and makes it easier to trust God for the power to forgive and pray for them.

 The Lord also told us to return good for evil.
-As we do this we will see God at work.
+As we do this in his strength, we will see God at work.

 *Name has been changed